How Mansfield Park got a murderous makeover

 The last two are my particular favourites: there must be special warning of the use of twin brothers or doubles, and no Chinamen should appear in the story.

-I imagine you won’t be surprised to hear that Murder at Mansfield Park conforms to all of these (Chinamen and doubles included!), though there are two key aspects to my book that do set it apart from the conventional cozy.
+I imagine you won’t be surprised to hear that The Mansfield Park Murder conforms to all of these (Chinamen and doubles included!), though there are two key aspects to my book that do set it apart from the conventional cozy.
 One is that there is, in fact, some very real violence.
 And the other is while the detective in a cozy is almost always from the same social class as the people being investigated, in mine the detective is a ‘thief taker’ from London, who could hardly be more out of place in the civilised surroundings of a Jane Austen novel.

 CSI Mansfield Park